codevence/fair-wizard-guide/docs/about/introduction/overview.rst

 Analytics
 =========

-Analytics is an application showing FAIR Wizard data in a form of table.
-This data can serve to analyze contents of FAIR Wizard.
-Analytics gathers data about Projects, Users and User Groups.
+Analytics is an application that shows FAIR Wizard data in a table.
+This data can be used to analyze the contents of FAIR Wizard.
+Analytics gathers data about Projects, Users, and User Groups.